Assessment Criteria#

 Learning outcomes

-• Research skills: the participant has acquired knowledge through references
+- Research skills: the participant has acquired knowledge through references and concept development

-• Design skills: the participant understands how to develop a concept and service model
+- Design skills: the participant learnt to program a microcontroller, design circuit and schematic

-• Originality: Has the proposal been thought through and elaborated?
+- Originality: Has the design been thought through and elaborated?

 Student checklist